-There were 2 million fewer poor people across the U.S. in 2015 than in 2014 and nearly 12,000 fewer poor Granite Staters.
+There were 2 million fewer poor people across the U.S. in 2015 than in 2014 and nearly 103,000 fewer poor Georgians.
 From 2011 to 2015, unemployment declined nationally from 10.3 percent to 6.3 percent.
 The proportion of Americans without health insurance plunged from 15.1 percent to 9.4 percent over the same five years.
 While communities of color in general saw substantial improvement, they remain disproportionately affected by poverty - and its associated costs.
-While 10.4 percent of non-Hispanic whites in the U.S. were poor in 2015, the poverty rate was 25.4 percent for African Americans and 22.6 percent for Latinos.2

-People aged 65 or older saw their poverty rate drop from 9.5 percent to 9.0 percent from 2014 to 2015 nationally, and in New Hampshire 6.1 percent of seniors were poor, statistically unchanged from the previous year.
+While 11.10 percent of non-Hispanic whites in Georgia were poor in 2015, the poverty rate was 24.8 percent for African Americans and 27.5 percent for Latinos.2 People aged 65 or older saw their poverty rate drop from 9.5 percent to 9.0 percent from 2014 to 2015 nationally, and in Georgia 9.7 percent of seniors were poor, down from the previous year when 10.4 percent of seniors were poor.
 However, the Census Bureau's Supplemental Poverty Measure counts income and expenditures more fully, and the differing budgets of seniors (such as more medical expenses) leads to a nationwide poverty rate of 13.7 percent for this group using this alternative measure.

-Children remain more likely to be poor in America than any other age group, with more than one in ten in poverty in New Hampshire in 2015 (10.7 percent), down from 13.0 percent in 2014.
+Children remain more likely to be poor in America than any other age group, with nearly one in four in poverty in Georgia in 2015 (24.5 percent), down from 26.3 percent in 2014.
+Georgia also ranks 10th in terms of highest child poverty rate among the 50 states and the District of Columbia.
 As with adults, children of color experience poverty at much higher rates that their white peers.
-In fact, African American and Latino children are roughly 2.5 times more likely to be poor than white children.
-In 2015, 12.5 percent of non-Hispanic white children in the U.S. lived in poverty, while 36.5 percent of African American and 30.5 percent of Latino children were poor.
-While their parents struggle to pay for necessities, children in poverty may pay in other ways, from damage to brain development to poorer physical and mental health, education and employment outcomes.
+In fact, African American and Latino children are almost three times as likely to be poor than white children.
+In 2015, 13.0 percent of non-Hispanic white children in Georgia lived in poverty, while 35.8 percent of African American and 36.5 percent of Latino children were poor.3 While their parents struggle to pay for necessities, children in poverty may pay in other ways, from damage to brain development to poorer physical and mental health, education and employment outcomes.